 On to the Future…

-For now, there are many ways to monetize DERs in US energy markets, especially demand response, which pays organizations to use less energy when the grid is stressed due to lack of reliability or high electricity prices.
+For now, there are many ways to monetize DERs in US energy markets, especially with demand response, which pays organizations to use less energy when the grid is stressed due to lack of reliability or high electricity prices.
 Expect those opportunities to increase as Order 2222 is implemented.

 As with all developing energy regulations, stay tuned to The Current and CPower for details as they become known.